-Lift count : 1 x Cable-cars 2 x Gondolas 25 x Chairlifts 4 x Drag-lifts 1 Magic carpet
+Lift count : 1 x Cable-cars 1 x Gondolas 21 x Chairlifts 5 x Drag-lifts 1 Magic carpet

 Squaw Valley is full-on and has been snowboard-friendly for many years.
 Squaw is a total snowboarder’s resort in every sense and is one of the best known in the Tahoe area.
 With its European-alpine feel, and its history in hosting the 1960 Winter Olympics, Squaw is well used to looking after its visitors, with a substantial mountain on which to do so.
-4000 acres of open bowl riding, 6 peaks, 30 lifts, a total capacity of 49,500 people per hour, 3 fun-parks and a halfpipe, combined with an average of 450 inches of snow a year (with massive amounts of snowmaking too), makes Squaw a great riders’ hangout.
+4000 acres of open bowl riding, 6 peaks, 29 lifts, a total capacity of 49,500 people per hour, 5 fun-parks and a halfpipe, combined with an average of 450 inches of snow a year (with massive amounts of snowmaking too), makes Squaw a great riders’ hangout.

 Countless snowboard action videos feature the slopes of Squaw and it’s easy to see why.
-Located a stone’s throw from its neighbour Alpine Meadows, Squaw has heaps of terrain for all styles of rider to conquer - steeps, trees, long chutes, as well as easy flats for novices.
+Located a stone’s throw from its neighbour Alpine Meadows which is accessed by a free shuttle (that runs all day long) - and which comes inclusive with your ski pass.
+Alpine Meadows is certainly worth visiting.
+Squaw has heaps of terrain for all styles of rider to conquer - steeps, trees, long chutes, as well as easy flats for novices.
 Like many of the resorts in the Tahoe region, Squaw serves the weekend city dweller.
-Don’t despair though as the slopes can still be fairly quiet during the week-days leaving plenty of powder and open runs to shred.READ NEXT: Freeriding, terrain parks and Pistes
+Don’t despair though as the slopes are usually very quiet during the week-days leaving plenty of powder and open runs to shred.READ NEXT: Freeriding, terrain parks and Pistes